Callum-Irving/snvis/README.md

 | John    | James, roberf |

 Notice that there are some typos in this spreadsheet.
 The program can detect minor typos like "Roberf".
-One important thing to note here is that whichever name the program sees first is the one it will use, even the first one is the one with the typo.
-In the example it sees "Wiliam" before "William", so it will think that "Wiliam" is the correct one and display it in the image.
+The program uses the names in the "name" column as the correct names.
+In this example "Robert" would actually get corrected to "Roberf" because "Robert" is only in the "connections" column and "Roberf" is in the "name" column.

 ## Contributing